Pantyhose-X/awesome/README.md

 *   [deltachat/deltachat-desktop](https://github.com/deltachat/deltachat-desktop) - Email-based instant messaging for Desktop.

-*   [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer
+*   [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.
+Multiple engine support (llama.cpp, TensorRT-LLM)

 *   [getumbrel/llama-gpt](https://github.com/getumbrel/llama-gpt) - A self-hosted, offline, ChatGPT-like chatbot.
 Powered by Llama 2.
 100% private, with no data leaving your device.
 New: Code Llama support!